 Cons and Solutions

 - It can cost a lot, from airfare, tuition fees, and living expenses.
 Check out scholarships and financial aid programs.
 Work to save up or find part-time jobs as your workload and student visa permit.
-It may help if you enrol in a less-expensive region.
+It may help if you enroll in a less-expensive region.

 - Your home university may not accept the credits obtained abroad.
 Either you enrol in an international institution affiliated with your school or confirm your eligibility to earn credits when starting your international education.